gyrogovernance/science/docs/Findings/Analysis_Balance_Index.md

 - Contribute to cosmic equilibrium maintenance
 - Align with CGM's prediction of sterile neutrinos as CS-focus unobservables

+### 9.5 Cosmological Constant Problem Resolution Tests

+The geometric resolution of the cosmological constant problem makes specific predictions:

+1. **No time variation in dark energy**: Since ρ_Λ,obs ∝ 1/B_i² and B_i is a fundamental equilibrium constant, the dark energy density should be truly constant in time, not evolving as w(a) in quintessence models.

+2. **Equation of state w = -1 exactly**: The geometric origin predicts w = P/ρ = -1 precisely, with no deviation.
+Current measurements showing w ≈ -1.022 are consistent with geometric interpretation within observational uncertainties.

+3. **Correlation with H_0 measurements**: Any variation in inferred ρ_Λ should correlate exactly with H_0 measurements through ρ_Λ ∝ H_0², with no additional degrees of freedom.

+4. **Absence of vacuum energy signatures**: High-precision tests of gravitational inverse-square law at sub-millimeter scales should show no evidence of vacuum energy contributions beyond known sources.

+5. **Thermal equilibrium signatures**: The cosmic microwave background should show statistical properties consistent with thermal equilibrium at T_eq ≈ 2.7×10⁻³⁰ K, not with dynamical vacuum energy injection.

 ## 10. Limitations and Future Work

 ### 10.1 Current Limitations